glkapitan/hrext09-my-cruddy-app/README.md

 		- How to populate drop down with list of elements
 		- How to work with drop downs
 		- How to create and works with form

+If time permits:  Some sort of chart that represents current week schedule for watering and feeding